MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Compression Efficiency versus Blocking Avoidance

-References to indexed entries will block if the frame containing the entry definition is lost or delayed.
+If blocking references are permitted, they will block if the frame containing the entry definition is lost or delayed.
 Encoders MAY choose to trade off compression efficiency and avoid blocking by using literal instructions rather than referencing the dynamic table until the insertion is believed to be complete.

 The most efficient compression algorithm will reference a table entry whenever it exists in the table, but risks blocking when subject to packet loss or